-Professor Busby is the Director of the University of Manitoba Centre for Human Rights Research Initiative (www.chrr.info).
-She is also co-editor for the Human Rights and Social Justice Series published by the University of Manitoba Press.
-Under the auspices of the CHRR, she has organized five academic year long seminar series: Indian Residential Schools and Truth and Reconciliation (2010-11, 2013-14), The Idea of a Human Rights Museum (2011-12)., the human right to water (2012-12) and sexual and reproductive rights (2014-14).
-JD and MA students may participate in these seminars for credit.
+Professor Busby is the Founding Director of the University of Manitoba Centre for Human Rights Research (www.chrr.info).
+Under the auspices of the CHRR, she organizes a series of seminars that include the topics: Indian Residential Schools and Truth and Reconciliation, The Idea of a Human Rights Museum, the Human Right to Water and Sexual and Reproductive Rights.
+Juris Doctor (JD) and Master of Laws (LLM) students may participate in these seminars for credit.
 Her research is animated by a commitment to social change and the desire to be an effective, accessible writer.
-Her contributions as an engaged researcher have been recognized through awards given by the Canadian Bar Association, the Manitoba Bar Association, the YW-YMCA (Woman of Distinction), induction into the Canadian “Q” Hall of Fame, and a nomination for the Governor General’s Award in Commemoration of the Persons Case.
+Her contributions as an engaged researcher have been recognized through awards given by the Senate of Canada (Senate of Canada 150 medal, 2017), the Canadian Bar Association, the Manitoba Bar Association, the YW-YMCA (Woman of Distinction), induction into the Canadian “Q” Hall of Fame, and a nomination for the Governor General’s Award in Commemoration of the Persons Case.

 * HUMAN RIGHT TO WATER: The Centre for Human Rights Research has formed a Water Rights Consortium made up of almost 50 community and university based researchers.
 Our goal is to ensure that people living in First Nations communities can enjoy the same access to clean running water and wastewater services as others living in Canada.
 The consortium has been funded, in part, through grants from SSHCR, NSERC and CIHR.